-Ecommerce Conversion rate optimization (CRO) is about detecting where your site isn’t converting well and running experiments to see if you can increase conversion.
+Ecommerce conversion rate optimization (CRO) is about detecting where your site isn’t converting well and running experiments to see if you can increase conversion rates.

-It uses hypotheses, testing, analytics and user feedback to improve website conversions – which can be anything from turning a visitor into a subscriber… to making a sale… to upselling so you can increase average order value.
-As the team at Qualaroo puts it: Whatever it is you want your visitors to do, this action is what you are going to measure and what you are looking to optimize.
+It uses hypotheses, A/B testing, analytics and user feedback to improve website conversions - which can be anything from turning a visitor into a subscriber, to making a sale, to upselling so you can increase average order value.

-CRO means optimizing not just for a paid sale but for growth overall.
+Conversion rate optimization for ecommerce means that you're optimizing not just for a paid sale but also for growth overall.

-CRO uses the principles of persuasion – along with data gleaned from your customers – to squeeze more cash out of your store…
+CRO uses the principles of persuasion, combined with data gleaned from your customers, to squeeze more cash out of your store...

 ...which makes CRO the best thing for ecommerce marketers since the days of easy SEO.

-This is the beauty of CRO for ecommerce: with very little upfront cost, you can optimize your sales funnel to get more signups, upsells and referrals, creating a snowball effect with impressive, compounding results.
+This is the beauty of CRO for ecommerce websites: with very little upfront cost, you can optimize your sales funnel to get more signups, upsells and referrals, creating a snowball effect with impressive, compounding results.

-It’s the old marketing idea of squeezing everything you can out of what you’ve got.
-Rather than spending more and more to buy traffic, get more out of your existing traffic.
+It's the old marketing idea of squeezing everything you can out of what you've got.
+Rather than spending more and more for paid traffic or to get more traffic from search engines, CRO lets you get more out of your existing traffic.

 At Friendbuy, we’ve found that using the CRO process to test and implement a referral program can bring your Cost Per Acquisition to less than $10 for every customer (most of our clients hover around a CPA of $3).

-3. Test your educated guesses to get objective results that you can use to improve your store.
+- Test your educated guesses to get objective results that you can use to improve your online store.

-Although CRO doesn’t always mean split-testing, running tests (or experiments) is at the core of what makes CRO so appealing today.
-Technology makes it easier than ever for ecommerce marketers to make a change on a page and see if it’s good for business… or bad for business.
+Although CRO doesn't always mean split-testing, running tests (or experiments) is at the core of conversion rate optimization.
+Technology makes it easier than ever for ecommerce brands to make a change on a page and see if it's good for business... or bad for business.

 A/B or Split Testing

-With A/B testing, you have two variations of a page or element that you’re going to pit against each other to see which converts better:
+With A/B testing, you have two variations of the same page or element that you're going to pit against each other to see which converts better:

 - Variation A, also known as the Control